Ratan Lal Nath

-Ratan Lal Nath is an Indian politician from Tripura.
-He is the Minister of school education, higher education, law, parliamentary affairs, welfare of OBCs and minority in Biplab Kumar Deb ministry.
+Ratan Lal Nath (born 9 April 1948) is an Indian politician from Tripura.
+He is the Minister of Agriculture and Farmers Welfare, Power and Election in the second Manik Saha Ministry.

-He joined Poor in 2017 after leaving National Congress.He became the MLA from Mohanpur Constituency by defeating CPI(M) Candidate Subash Chandra Debnath by a margin of 5,176 votes.
+He joined BJP in 2017 after leaving National Congress.He became the MLA from Mohanpur Constituency by defeating CPI(M) Candidate Subash Chandra Debnath by a margin of 5,176 votes.